joric/oneliners/README.md

 ### Factorial

-Leetcode simply have a global import called `factorial()`.
+Leetcode simply have a global `math` import that includes `factorial()`.
 You could do lambdas if you want.

 ```python
 f=lambda x:x<2or x*f(x-1)